LzrRacer/LineageVAE/README.md

 Contributions to LineageVAE are welcome!
 Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute.

+## Preprint

+For a comprehensive overview of the LineageVAE project, including methodologies, results, and discussions, please refer to our preprint:

+- Majima, K., Kojima, Y., Minoura, K., Abe, K., Hirose, H., & Shimamura, T. (2024).
+LineageVAE: Reconstructing Historical Cell States and Transcriptomes toward Unobserved Progenitors. bioRxiv. [https://www.biorxiv.org/content/10.1101/2024.02.16.580598v1](https://www.biorxiv.org/content/10.1101/2024.02.16.580598v1)

+This preprint provides detailed insights into the development and application of LineageVAE, showcasing its potential to revolutionize our understanding of cellular development processes.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.